ayrbox/summitwealth/src/contents/firsttimebuyer.md

 title: First Time Buyers
 path: /first-time-buyers
 image: images/mortgage-loans.jpg
+lead: >
+  Buying your home is likely to be the biggest investment you’ll make.
+It’s exciting, rewarding and can be slightly daunting.
+But don’t worry, we can help you get there.
 ---

 Buying your first home will be one the most important purchases you will make and can be a daunting prospect.